 Significant technological achievements teamed with the use of highly sophisticated, state-of-the-art, automated finishing lines enable the stone processing plants to overcome most of the differences among stones of the same geological classification; therefore, the polishing process is most likely the same all the time.
 All those achievements, alas, can hardly benefit the professional stone refinisher, if nothing else, because, in the factories, the loose stone (in the form of strips, planks, or slabs) go to and through the automated polishing line under ideal conditions (horizontal work pattern, perfect flatness, no encumbrances, constant speed, and pressure).

-In a preexisting situation instead (whether it's a floor, a shower stall, a wall, a fireplace, etc.), the stone refinisher goes to the stone, under conditions that are certainly not ideal and using machines that are certainly not automated.
+In a preexisting situation instead (whether it’s a floor, a shower stall, a wall, a fireplace, etc.), the stone refinisher goes to the stone, under conditions that are certainly not ideal and using machines that are certainly not automated.
 Sometimes, certain areas can only be reached by hand!
 At this point, all the inherent differences listed before will have a dramatic bearing.
-The good professional has to choose the right polishing powder, select the proper polishing attachment for the machine, adjust its weight, determine the pattern and pace of the work and the amount of water to be used.
+A good professional has to choose the right polishing powder, select the proper polishing attachment for the machine, adjust its weight, and determine the pattern and pace of the work and the amount of water to be used.
 This is the moment of truth.
-This is the phase that separates "the men from the boys."
+This is the phase that separates “the men from the boys.”
 Some six hundred years of research, testing, trials, and errors are concentrated in this last phase of the restoration procedure.

 Wow! … Right?
 “Wow” indeed!